supleed2/EIE4-FYP/writeup.md

 # Introduction

+- TODO: Summarise the rest of the report, focus on rationale, aims, terms of reference, brief mention of what is to come/in each chapter, ie does it work or not

 > High level problem statement / motivation.
 Outline the main problems your project addresses, and introduce the structure of the remaining report, what is covered in which chapters and how they relate to each other, but not in detail.

 # Background